ZIZO932/Terraskipper/journal.md

 **Date:** Day 2
 **Time Spent:** 4 hours

-I planned the overall system architecture today.
-I chose the Raspberry Pi Pico W as the main controller because it’s compact, powerful enough, and allows future wireless data transmission.
-I finalized the use of 5 servos:
+The system architecture was also planned for today.
+I settled for the Raspberry Pi Pico W for my primary controller, considering that I can connect it wirelessly in the future for data transmission.
+The final servos to be used are 5:
 - 2 for pectoral fins
 - 1 for the tail
-- 2 for the sensor placment
+- 2 for sensor placement

-I also confirmed the use of pH and TDS sensors for soil analysis.
-I sketched how the sensors would need to move up and down to take measurements at different depths.
+I also confirmed that pH and TDS sensors are used in analyzing soils.
+Iuating how these sensors will be required to move from top to bottom in order to measure at different intervals.

 ---